mjahanseir/Microsoft/Github/GH900-questions.md

 - Centralized systems provide stronger security measures compared to distributed systems.

--[x] A-Centralized version control systems rely on a central server for code storage and collaboration, while distributed systems allow each contributor to have their own local repository and synchronize directly.
+- [x] aCentralized version control systems rely on a central server for code storage and collaboration, while distributed systems allow each contributor to have their own local repository and synchronize directly.

 ## Question 2 of 50